-Truffles can be time consuming to make, but these bite-sized, triple chocolate truffle bars are easy to make and perfect for entertaining or a special occasion.
+Truffles can be time-consuming to make, but these bite-sized truffle bars are easy to make and a great alternative.
+Perfect for entertaining or a special occasion.

-Heat oven to 350°F. Line 8-inch square baking pan with aluminum foil, extending over edges.
-Grease and flour foil; set aside.
+Heat oven to 350°F. Line 8-inch square baking pan with aluminum foil, extending foil over edges.
+Grease foil; set aside.

 Place 1/2 cup dark chocolate chips and butter in bowl.
 Microwave 1-2 minutes, stirring every 30 seconds, or until chips are melted.
 Stir until smooth.